 Accelerating Data Analysis

+In more than five decades of deep-ocean exploration, the oceanographic community has captured tens of thousands of hours of video and still imagery at considerable effort and expense.
+However, only a fraction of that video has been viewed and analyzed in its entirety, and even less shared with the global scientific community.
 Consolidation of underwater video data will catalyze a new era of discovery.
-It will allow us to harness the power of artificial intelligence and machine learning to gain new insights and make discoveries from existing data at scale and create data-driven real-time tools for ocean exploration.
+It will allow us to harness the power of artificial intelligence and machine learning to gain new insights, make discoveries from existing data at scale, and create data-driven real-time tools for ocean exploration.
 Recent advances in cloud computing and advanced analytics only now make those ambitions possible.